Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-\newparagraph{Mutual information} The idea of quantifying dependency as a measure of discrepancy between the joint distribution of $\xi$ and $\zeta$ and the product distribution of their marginals reaches far back.
-In his landmark work, \textcite{shannon1948} introduced the mutual information $\mutualinfo(\gamma) = \kl{\gamma}{\mu\otimes\nu}$, where the Kullback-Leibler divergence $D$ is used to compare $\gamma$ to $\mu\otimes\nu$.
-The mutual information has become an indispensable tool for measuring the information content stored in the relation between random variables and has found application in feature selection \parencite{estevez2009}, image registration and alignment \parencite{maes1997,pluim2000,viola1997}, clustering \parencite{kraskov2005}, and independence testing \parencite{berrett2019}, besides others.
+\paragraph{Mutual information.} The general idea to compare the joint distribution of random variables to the product of their marginals dates far back.
+In his landmark work, \textcite{shannon1948} introduced the \emph{mutual information} $\mutualinfo(\gamma) = \kl{\gamma}{\mu\otimes\nu}$, where $D$ denotes the Kullback-Leibler divergence.
+The mutual information has since become an indispensable tool for measuring the information content stored in the relation between random variables and has found application in feature selection \parencite{estevez2009}, image registration and alignment \parencite{maes1997,pluim2000}, clustering \parencite{kraskov2005}, and independence testing \parencite{berrett2019}, besides others.
 Its immediate use for statistical data analysis, however, is complicated by several issues.
 For example, it is often inconvenient to estimate $\mutualinfo(\gamma)$ from data, as density estimates or binning / clustering methods are necessary and estimation suffers from the curse of dimensionality \parencite{hall1993,paninski2008,berrett2019efficient}.
-Furthermore, the mutual information itself does not respect topological or metric properties of the coupling $\gamma$, as rearrangements of $\xi$ and $\zeta$ by measurable functions leave $M(\gamma)$ invariant.
-In this sense, the mutual information is not able to distinguish chaotic relations between $\xi$ and $\zeta$ from well-behaved ones (see Figure~\ref{fig:zigzag}).
-Still, the mutual information and its surrogates, such as the mutual information dimension \parencite{sugiyama2013} or the maximal information coefficient \parencite{reshef2011}, have proven to be useful tools for detecting statistical dependency in data analysis.
+Furthermore, the mutual information does not respect topological or metric properties of the coupling $\gamma$, as measurable rearrangements of $\xi$ and $\zeta$ leave $M(\gamma)$ invariant.
+In this sense, it is not able to distinguish \enquote{chaotic} relations between $\xi$ and $\zeta$ from \enquote{well-behaved} ones (see Figure~\ref{fig:zigzag}).
+Despite these potential drawbacks, the mutual information and its surrogates, such as the mutual information dimension \parencite{sugiyama2013} or the maximal information coefficient \parencite{reshef2011}, are widely used tools for detecting and quantifying statistical dependency in data sets.

-\newparagraph{Distance covariance} Another popular approach to measure dependency by comparing $\gamma$ to $\mu\otimes\nu$ is the \emph{distance covariance} proposed by \textcite{szekely2007}.
-If $\xi$ and $\zeta$ are random vectors in $\RR^r$ and $\RR^q$ for $r,q\in\NN$, the (Euclidean) distance covariance between $\xi$ and $\zeta$ is a weighted $L_2$ distance between the joint characteristic function $f_{\gamma}$ and the product of the individual characteristic functions $f_{\mu}$ and $f_{\nu}$,
+\paragraph{Distance covariance.} A more recent approach to capture dependency by contrasting $\gamma$ to $\mu\otimes\nu$ is the \emph{distance covariance} \parencite{szekely2007}.
+The (Euclidean) distance covariance between random vectors $\xi$ in $\RR^r$ and $\zeta$ in $\RR^q$ for $r,q\in\NN$ is a weighted $L_2$ distance between the joint characteristic function $f_{\gamma}$ of $\gamma$ and the product of the marginal characteristic functions $f_{\mu}$ and $f_{\nu}$,